What is the Japanese Art of Kintsugi?

 Hello!

-I invite you to view my recent works in Alchemy of Renewal which fuse the Japanese Art of Kintsugi with the healing energies of the Chakras.
+I invite you to view my work which fuses the Japanese Art of Kintsugi with the healing energies of the Chakras.
 As my work addresses philosophies of renewal behind both these concepts, I wanted to take the opportunity to provide some depth regarding each one and thought I would start with the Art of Kintsugi first.

 Kintsugi, also known as Kintsukuroi, is a traditional Japanese art form that involves repairing broken pottery or ceramics using lacquer mixed with powdered gold, silver, or other precious metals.
 The word "kintsugi" can be broken down into "kin" (金), meaning gold, and "tsugi" (継ぎ), meaning to join or mend, which essentially describes the essence of this art form.
 Kintsugi is not only a technique for mending broken objects but also a philosophy that celebrates imperfection and the beauty of embracing flaws.